jeffwhite530/Slurm-in-Azure/README.md

 ```
 Then upload the zip to the Storage Account, create a SAS key to access it, and add that URL to the variable clusterBootrapZipURI in arm/clusterDeployment/template.json.

-# Building a new VM image
+# Step 2: Build a new VM image
   - Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/)
   - Install [Hashicorp Packer](https://www.packer.io/)
   - `cd packer/`